NWChemEx/TensorWrapper/docs/source/developer/design/allocator.rst

 Designing the Allocator
 #######################

+The point of this page is to capture the design process of the

 *********************
 What is an Allocator?
 *********************

-In C++, allocators are objects used by containers to allocate the elements of the container.
-Conceptually, we can think of an allocator as wrapping the process of creating the object.
-In particular the allocator wraps the steps that need to be done prior to calling an object's constructor.
+In C++, allocators are objects used by containers to secure uninitialized storage for the elements of the container.
+Optionally, the allocator may also initialize the storage.
+In TensorWrapper, an allocator is responsible for securing a (possibly uninitialized) instance of the backend's tensor object.

 **************************************
 Why do We Need an Allocator Component?
 **************************************

 Using TensorWrapper, users will create objects for describing a tensor's shape, symmetries, and sparsity.
+Those objects will then be converted into a layout.
-Since TensorWrapper is designed to wrap existing tensor libraries those tensor wrapper specific objects will need to be converted to verio.
-Each of these libraries has their own tensor class (or classes).
-Wrapping the tensor class is the job of ``Buffer``.thus the TensorWrapper objects
+Given the target layout, TensorWrapper will then create a tensor object from one of the available backends.
+Since each of these libraries has their own tensor class (or classes), with their own construction methods, the allocator component is needed to hide the process of constructing the backend's buffer objects.

 ************************
 Allocator Considerations
 ************************

+.. _a_backend_aware:

+Backend aware
+   The allocator's primary purposes are to provide a mechanism for selecting the tensor backend and to wrap the process of creating instances for that backend.

+   - Eventually we would like to automate the backend selection process.
+     Ideally, TensorWrapper would know which backend works best in which situations and would choose it for the user.
+This can be done by having a super allocator which delegates to the individual backend allocators.

 .. _a_runtime_aware: